nishtha2410/-fab-four-_-weather-pattern-analysis-/README.md

 OBJECT OF THE PROJECT : understanding long-term trends; Improving Weather Forecasting; Supporting Climate Research; Informing Decision- Making in Various Sector; Educational and Outreach Purpose
 TOOLS AND LIBRARIES USED : chat gpt, gemini , copilot DATA SOURCE : Some government link, windyy,
-EXECUTION STEPS : with the help of coompiler
-SUMMARY OF RESUlTS : graph
+EXECUTION STEPS : with the help of visual studio code SUMMARY OF RESUlTS : graph
 CHALLENGES FACED : executing the code